react-native-china/react-native-qrcode-kit/README.md

 **➡️  STILL UNDER DEVELOPMENT**

-QRcode tool for react-native,cover generate ,read from image(with react native cameraRoll component),scan with camera.
+QRcode tools for react-native.

 Use QRCodeScanner components with react-native-camera.

+- [x] scan with camera
+- [x] generate qrcode
+- [ ] scan from cameraRoll